SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 These channels are mostly there for experimenting with adding our own node trees for things like, say, trying comic book or anime-like Non Photorealistic Rendering (NPR), or maybe to produce baking information.

-* **DirectionMap Vector**: as DirectionMaps (a kind of anisotropic glossmap used in hairs, some species' furs and skins, and other cases such as weapons' metallic surfaces) require pre-calculated data that is internally generated in the automatic modern shaders, this is a bit of a cludgey way to produce that information and link it to the DirectionMaps' vector input.
+* **DirectionMap Vector**: as DirectionMaps require pre-calculated data that is internally generated in the automatic modern shaders, this is a bit of a kludgey way to produce that information and link it to the DirectionMaps' vector input.
 The Converter tool adds those links by itself.
+Even if such setup looks like a looping circuit, it really isn't.
+Blender seems to tolerate it well.

 #### About the beta state:
 The Add-on, as it is now, needs work in things like failing gracefully to errors, providing support for older Blender and .gr2 add-on versions, refining the existing extra features (for example, per dye area-Spec/Rough/Emissive/Normal strength settings), and most probably rearranging the shaders' node trees into something a bit more wieldable.